danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 `@`                                     |Represents the value currently being processed `.<name>` or `.'<name>'` or `."<name>"` |The '.' character followed by a JSON object member name, unquoted or quoted
 `['<name>']` or `["<name>"]`            |Subscript operator with quoted JSON object member name `[<index>]`                             |Index expression used to access elements in a JSON array.
 A negative index value indicates that indexing is relative to the end of the array.
-I
 `*`                                     |Wildcard.
 All objects/elements regardless their names.
 `[<selector>,<selector>,...]`           |Union
 `[<start>:<end>:<step>]`                |Array slice operator